 Cheers!
 Suburban restaurants, bars go green for St. Patrick's Day

-St. Patrick's Day is back and better than ever -- or at least that's how it seems, judging from all of the events and specials planned at suburban restaurants and bars this year.
-Celebrations of all things Irish are happening through Friday, March 17, and beyond.
+St. Patrick's Day is back and better than ever -- or at least that's how it seems, judging from all of the events and specials planned at suburban restaurants and bars this weekend.
 So don some green and get ready to enjoy Celtic music, bag pipers, Irish dance performances, green beer, corned beef and more.

 As always, it's best to check social media and websites to make sure events are still a go.
 Cheers!